albertoh61/AP-JAVA/KnightsTour/readme.txt

-Steve Z. helped me out a lot for the solve function at the end.

 The constructor makes a 2d array of ints with dimension size*size.

 The toString method allows us to print out the solved board at the end.